saoudrizwan/ControllerViewDesign/README.md

     }

     // MARK: Methods
-    // We also want to add any interface updating code here such as animations.
+    // We also want to add any interface updating code here, such as animations.

     func animateLabel() {
         UIView.animate(withDuration: 0.4, animations: {